404-UNKNOW/freelancer-portfolio/README.md

 When deploying this project, make sure to:

-1. Set up environment variables on your hosting platform
+1. Configure EmailJS properly with your service and template IDs
 2. Consider adding additional security measures such as reCAPTCHA for the contact form
 3. Keep your dependencies updated to address any security vulnerabilities